Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 About the contenders

 Sharesies, InvestNow and Smartshares all have their strengths and weaknesses.
-If you want to invest directly in NZ or US shares, Sharesies is the clear choice.
+If you want to invest directly in NZ, US or Australian shares, Sharesies is the clear choice.
 And because it also offers access to ETFs and managed funds, Sharesies wins points for offering potential diversification.

 But InvestNow and Smartshares both offer a wide range of choice of managed funds and ETFs respectively, so they’re well worth considering if you want to invest in those options.